-It’s a known fact that currently Cricket South Africa is facing uncertainty galore and is in a complete abyss.
+It’s a known fact that currently Cricket South Africa is facing uncertainty galore.

 Corruption, resignations, racial divide, and a foreseeable future devoid of sunshine is the sad truth about cricket in this beautiful country.